salman-cissp/Deploy.WebApp.to.Azure/1.Compute/README.md

 	- App is not fully functional, as some of the code is commented out<br><br>
 	![download](https://github.com/salman-cissp/Deploy.WebApp.to.Azure/assets/134168108/c0d19a85-286f-4641-ab3c-7fc242765037)

-	 - Later on, the DB would be connected by changing this values<br><br>
+	 - Later on, the DB would be connected by changing these values<br><br>
 	![download](https://github.com/salman-cissp/Deploy.WebApp.to.Azure/assets/134168108/a9e7ddd6-7f27-420a-b8a1-48c712e3d122)

 # 2.Setting up Catalog .NET App in Azure